Explaining Object Detectors via Collective Contribution of Pixels: Approach

-Equation (\ref{eq:topl}) selects the set of patches corresponding to the top $L$ reward.
-This module efficiently selects target patches to be combined to maximize the reward function.
+\textbf{Patch selection.}\; At each step, instead of considering all remaining patches, we restrict the combination candidates to the top-$m$ patches ranked by their single-patch reward impact.
+As a result, the number of combinations considered is reduced from ${}_{|N\setminus \mathcal{B}_{k-1}|}C_r$ to ${}_{m}C_r$.
+In our experiments, we set $m=30$.

-\textbf{Step restriction.} \quad We limit the steps of the combination process by terminating it when $\gamma n$ ($0 \leq \gamma \leq 1$) patches have been identified, and the remaining patches are identified with $r=1$.
-In our framework, the most important patches typically appear in the initial steps (see \cref{sec:analysis_patch_combination}).
-Therefore, by considering combinations only in these steps, the important patches are efficiently identified.
+\textbf{Step restriction.}\; We limit the steps of the combination process by stopping once $\gamma n$ ($0 \leq \gamma \leq 1$) patches have been identified, and the remaining patches are then selected individually ($r=1$), which reduces computation.
+Since the most important patches are usually identified in the early steps (see \cref{sec:analysis_patch_combination}), this strategy reduces computation while preserving key-patch identification.
+In our experiments, we set $\gamma=0.1$.